granicz/SiteFi/README.md

    Alternatively, you can also "run" your site without static file generation by running the `src\Hosted` project with `"dotnet run -p src\Hosted\Hosted.fsproj"`.
 This starts your website on `http://localhost:5000`, by default.

-3) (Optional) Run `.\start.cmd` to preview your generated HTML files - this invokes `dotnet-serve` on the `build` folder so you can view your blog articles in the browser (by default at `http://localhost:56001`).
+3) (Optional) Run `.\serve.cmd` to preview your generated HTML files - this invokes `dotnet-serve` on the `build` folder so you can view your blog articles in the browser (by default at `http://localhost:56001`).
 You can change the port, if needed in the script.

 ## Cleaning your generated files